Budapest Pride protest restrictive LGBTQ law – DW – 07/16/2023

 'Anti-propaganda' law

-Despite this Orban's government, which prides itself on promoting Christian-conservative agenda and family values, stepped up its implimentation.
+Despite this Orban's government, which prides itself on promoting Christian-conservative agenda and family values, stepped up its implementation.

 Earlier this week, a national bookseller was fined some $36,000 (€31,000) for displaying a popular LGBTQ graphic novel, Heartstopper by Alice Oseman, in its youth section without the closed packaging which the law requires.